armync/ArminC-CS2-Cvars/cvars/cvarlist.md

 mp_roundtime_defuse | sv, nf, rep, release | Default: 0<br>How many minutes each round of Bomb Defuse takes.
 If 0 then use mp_roundtime instead. mp_roundtime_hostage | sv, nf, rep, release | Default: 0<br>How many minutes each round of Hostage Rescue takes.
-If 0 then use mp_roundtime instead. mp_scrambleteams | sv, release | Scramble the teams and restart the game mp_shield_speed_deployed | sv, cl, rep, release | Default: 170<br>The max speed of a player when they have a shield deployed mp_shield_speed_holstered | sv, cl, rep, release | Default: 200<br>The max speed of a player when they have a shield holstered mp_shorthanded_cash_bonus_ignore_kicked | sv, cl, rep, release | Default: true<br>Determines whether kicked players are included in the assessment for short-handedness mp_shorthanded_cash_bonus_round_delay | sv, cl, rep, release | Default: 2<br>number of previous rounds that a team needs to have been shorthanded before they are eligible for the short-handed bonus mp_solid_teammates | sv, cl, rep, release | Default: 1<br>How solid are teammates: 0 = transparent; 1 = fully solid; 2 = can stand on top of heads
+If 0 then use mp_roundtime instead. mp_scrambleteams | sv, release | Scramble the teams and restart the game mp_shorthanded_cash_bonus_ignore_kicked | sv, cl, rep, release | Default: true<br>Determines whether kicked players are included in the assessment for short-handedness mp_shorthanded_cash_bonus_round_delay | sv, cl, rep, release | Default: 2<br>number of previous rounds that a team needs to have been shorthanded before they are eligible for the short-handed bonus mp_solid_teammates | sv, cl, rep, release | Default: 1<br>How solid are teammates: 0 = transparent; 1 = fully solid; 2 = can stand on top of heads